boycehbz/libtorch-SMPL/README.md

 # Running the Demo
 Libtorch-SMPL has been implemented and tested on Windows10 with VS2019.
-  1. Preprocessing the official SMPL models using preprocess/preprocess.py
+  1. Preprocess the official SMPL models using preprocess/preprocess.py
   2. Run libtorch-SMPL/main.cpp

 # License